idvorkin/idvorkin.github.io/_d/ai-coder.md

 It basically made this whole change via [chat/apply](https://github.com/idvorkin/idvorkin.github.io/commit/3fa1726f179c7270c5add3264b7087613039ad9e), with me making minimal suggestions

 - Tab completion

   - includes the code before what you typed (huge improvement)
   - Finds the next line you likely want to change (great for sensing refactor)

 - They forked VS.Code so could keep most of what it has.
-- They use Claude, which seems to be better then co-pilot
+- They use Claude, which seems to be better than co-pilot
-- I used it mostly in chat/apply mode, looking forward to using it on a project hwere I'm writing more of the code (probably will try when I look at the transformer code in jupyter again)
+- I used it mostly in chat/apply mode, looking forward to using it on a project where I'm writing more of the code (probably will try when I look at the transformer code in Jupyter again)
 - You put in documentation tags to bring it, and it also does embeddings for it.

 ### Aider